What is PCI Risk Assessment: An In-Depth Guide

 3. Internal assets (company personnel and their access)

-Mainly threats arise from vulnerabilities and other risks.
+Mainly, threats arise from vulnerabilities and other risks.
 Vulnerabilities are essentially flaws in the components, procedures, or internal controls.
-Whereas risks refer to the odds with which a threat is likely to be exploited and the impact it would have on the cardholder data stored by your organization.
+Whereas risks refer to the likelihood that a threat will be exploited and the impact it would have on the cardholder data stored by your organization.

 3. Vulnerability Assessment

-Vulnerability PCI assessments are conducted on identified systems and processes to determine weaknesses that could be exploited by potential threats.
-Vulnerability scanning, penetration testing, and security audits are some of the techniques used to identify and address security gaps.
+You must conduct vulnerability PCI assessments on identified systems and processes to determine weaknesses that potential threats could exploit.
+Use techniques such as PCI vulnerability scanning, penetration testing, and security audits to identify and address security gaps.

-Vulnerability assessments should be able to identify a wide range of vulnerabilities that cover top vulnerabilities such as CVEs, OWASP Top 10 vulnerabilities, SANS Top 25, and other vulnerabilities deemed a threat to cardholder data by PCI-DSS.
+Vulnerability assessments should identify a wide range of vulnerabilities, including top-level categories such as CVEs, OWASP Top 10, SANS Top 25, and other vulnerabilities that PCI-DSS considers a threat to cardholder data.

-Once the vulnerability assessment is carried out for the identification of vulnerabilities and the impact of their exploitation, the next step is to sort them out based on the risk they present to your cardholder data storage.
+Once you complete the vulnerability assessment and identify the vulnerabilities and their potential impact, you should prioritize them based on the risk they pose to your cardholder data storage.
 This is known as risk rating.

 4. Risk Rating

-Each identified risk is evaluated based on its potential impact and likelihood.
-Assigning a risk rating helps prioritize mitigation efforts, allowing organizations to focus on addressing the most critical risks first.
+You should evaluate each identified risk based on its potential impact and likelihood.
+Assigning a risk rating helps you prioritize mitigation efforts, allowing you to focus on addressing the most critical risks first.

-1. Likelihood of risk: This refers to the chances in which a detected vulnerability could be exploited.
+1. Likelihood of risk: This refers to the chances that a detected vulnerability could be exploited.
 For example, if you suffered a breach last year, it is likely to happen again unless additional security measures have been implemented.

-2. Potential of risk: This refers to what the potential impact of vulnerable exploitation would be for your organization.
+2. Potential of risk: This refers to the potential impact of vulnerable exploitation on your organization.

-The next part of risk rating involves developing and implementing risk mitigation strategies and controls.
-Organizations must select appropriate security measures to reduce the likelihood and impact of identified risks.
+Next, you must develop and implement risk mitigation strategies and controls as part of risk rating.
+Select appropriate security measures to reduce the likelihood and impact of identified risks.
 These controls may include encryption, access controls, network segmentation, regular security testing, and employee training.

 5. Ongoing Monitoring

-PCI risk assessment is an iterative process that requires regular reviews and updates.
-This ensures that the organization remains vigilant and adaptive to evolving threats and changes in the business environment.
+You must treat PCI risk assessment as an iterative process that requires regular reviews and updates.
+This approach ensures that your organization remains vigilant and adaptive to evolving threats and changes in the business environment.

-Once your risk assessment and subsequent mitigation are complete, it is important to document the whole process and make a risk management strategy for your organization’s systems.
-When crafting it you need to understand and specify your goals related to the evaluation, prioritization, and mitigation of the risks, threats, or vulnerabilities.
-You must also carry out pentests, and or vulnerability assessments between regular intervals or after any system update.
+Once you complete your risk assessment and subsequent mitigation, document the entire process and develop a risk management strategy for your organization’s systems.
+When you craft this strategy, understand and specify your goals for evaluating, prioritizing, and mitigating risks, threats, or vulnerabilities.
+You must also conduct pentests and/or vulnerability assessments at regular intervals or after any system update.

 To ensure the effectiveness of PCI risk assessment, organizations should adopt the following best practices: